Miami Car Accident Lawyer

 Hire a Miami Car Accident Lawyer

 Miami is often thought of as the home of some of the most dangerous drivers in the United States, in a state that already sees more than its fair share of traffic accidents.
-Statistics don’t bear this out, however – Mami drivers are no likely to die or be seriously injured in a traffic accident than other Florida drivers.
+Statistics don’t bear this out, however – Mami drivers are no more likely to die or be seriously injured in a traffic accident than other Florida drivers.

 Nevertheless, due to the high population of the Miami metro area, traffic accident numbers pile up quickly.
 In fact, Miami-Dade County sees more than 50,000 accidents a year, including around 300 fatalities.
 If the odds have caught up with you, you have my condolences.
 If you believe that the accident was someone else’s fault, however, I might be able to do far more than sympathize with you

 Civil claims do not enforce themselves – they must be asserted forcefully on the basis of applicable law.
 Personal injury law is based primarily on Florid state law, although federal law and Miami Dade local ordinances do figure in from time to time.
-A car accident lawyer in Miami can assist you by:
+A Miami car accident lawyer can assist you by: